goauthentik/authentik/website/blog/2023-12-21-five-lessons-from-choosing-infrastructure-tooling/item.md

 ### We use Argo CD for GitOps

 When I joined Authentik Security, we were using [Flux CD](https://fluxcd.io/).
-Jens, our founder and CTO, had set up a small Kubernetes cluster to run an authentik instance for us to log into different services (some monitoring tools), and he was also deploying all of this using Flux CD.
+Jens, our founder and CTO, had set up a small Kubernetes cluster to run an authentik instance for us to log into different services (some monitoring tools), and he was deploying all of this using Flux CD.

 If you’re not familiar, Flux and [Argo CD](https://argo-cd.readthedocs.io/en/stable/) enable you to do GitOps: whatever you want to deploy, you push that to a Git repository and then synchronize whatever is in production from that Git repository.
 Everything is committed and tracked in the Git history (helping you to understand what has changed and why).